ENS Logo

 Yes.
 You can create whatever subdomains you wish and assign ownership of them to other people if you desire.
 You can even set up your own registrar for your domain.

-Some resolvers might provide even more advances features, read more about Resolvers.
+Some resolvers might provide even more advanced features, read more about Resolvers.

 Can I change the address my name points to after I've bought it?